cardano-foundation/CIPs/CIP-0118/README-nested.md

 The ledger changes we describe have been developed as a result of the discussions and proposals in previous CIPs, including previous versions of validation zones proposals, and Transaction Swaps.
-The following new usecases and functionality (in addition to batching) are supported by the changes :
+The following new usecases and functionality are supported by the changes :

 1. transactions can be batched
 - batch contains one top-level transaction, with multiple possible sub-transactions ;